Monthly Archive for March, 2012

 Well, that turned out to be a very productive Walkabout.
 I set up an office there, taking some of the essentials of the things I was working on and disappearing for most of the week.
 No computers, just pens, pencils, and paper.
 My office?
 A chair and a shelter made of thin fabric, string, two poles, and some large stones to weigh down the pegs against the wind.
 The shelter was against the sun, since I was in Death Valley, camping.
 As I sometimes do.

 My routine was simple: I’d wake up at about sunrise or shortly thereafter and after a visit to the restrooms across the way to freshen up a bit, I’d get my old whisperlite stove going to make some water boiling for tea.
 Once that’s done, I’d make a pot of oatmeal for breakfast and sitting eating it while flicking at the gnats that seem to begin to swarm during the morning’s first heat, I’d watch the morning move along for a while, with campers across the way getting ready for their day’s hikes or drives in the area.
 (My hiking boots and other gear were with me just in case I wanted to hike, but that was not my focus, and I didn’t in the end.)
 Next I’d make a large pot of coffee (sweetened with dark brown sugar), have a cup of it then and there, and pour the rest into a thermos flash for consumption during the day.
 Then I’d wash up everything, put them away, and take my work materials to my office, situated just behind my tent.
-By then, most people have left for good or for the day in the neighboring campsites, and it is quiet, except for the large ravens that tour the Continue reading ‘And Back…’
+By then, most people have left for good or for the day in the neighboring campsites, and it is quiet, except for the large ravens that tour the […] Click to continue reading this post

 Science and Food!